gmalette/shift_registers/README.md

 # shift_registers

-Eases the use of Shift Registers.
-Can simulate any length of register
+Golang library to use shift registers on the RaspberryPi or other gobots.
+Can simulate any length of register.

 ## Usage